SciZoom: A Large-scale Benchmark for Hierarchical Scientific Summarization across the LLM Era: Experiments

-\paragraph{Cross-Era Generalization.} We evaluated all models separately on \prellm and \postllm test sets to assess generalization across eras. \postllm models show stable or improved performance: Qwen2-7B gains +2.3 ROUGE-1 points on contribution extraction when evaluated on \postllm papers, while Llama-3.1-8B remains stable across eras.
-In contrast, older \prellm models exhibit notable degradation: Mistral-v0.1 drops 3.6 points and Qwen-7B drops 4.1 points on abstract generation when evaluated on \postllm papers.
-This asymmetry suggests that newer models have adapted to post-ChatGPT writing patterns.
+We evaluated all models separately on \prellm and \postllm subsets. \postllm models show stable or improved performance (Qwen2-7B gains +2.3 R-L on contributions), while older \prellm models degrade notably (Mistral-v0.1: $-$3.6, Qwen-7B: $-$4.1 on abstracts).
+This asymmetry suggests that newer models have adapted to post-ChatGPT writing patterns, highlighting the importance of temporal stratification in benchmark design.

-\paragraph{Era-Agnostic Semantic Similarity.} Table~\ref{tab:embedding_sim} presents embedding similarity between generated and ground-truth summaries, stratified by era.
-We report results for three representative models---one from each family---that achieved the highest summarization performance to enable direct comparison with the retrieval experiments.
-Notably, the differences between \prellm and \postllm test sets are minimal, with gaps under 1\% across all models and tasks.
-Qwen2-7B achieves the highest similarity for abstracts (86.9\%) and contributions (83.7\%), while all models show comparable performance on TL;DRs around 78\%.
-The era-agnostic nature of semantic similarity suggests that despite surface-level vocabulary shifts, the underlying semantic content of scientific papers remains stable across the LLM era boundary.

-\paragraph{Stable Contribution Patterns.} Contrary to expectations of ``contribution inflation,'' the number and length of claimed contributions remain remarkably stable across eras, with 4.3 contributions averaging 113 words in \prellm versus 4.2 contributions averaging 111 words in \postllm.
-This stability suggests that structural norms around contribution claims have remained consistent even as writing style has shifted.

-\paragraph{TL;DR Adoption Growth.} The TL;DR availability rate increased from 40.4\% in \prellm to 51.6\% in \postllm, reflecting the community's growing recognition of extreme summarization's value for rapid paper screening.
-This trend is partly driven by venue policy changes, with ICLR making TL;DR a required field in recent years.